Manuel Akanji: International career

 Akanji made two appearances for the Switzerland U-20 national team.
 His debut was on 7 September 2014 in the 0–0 draw against the German U-20 national team.
 From 2014, he was a member of the Switzerland U-21 team and made his debut for them on 26 March in the 0–3 defeat by the Italian U-21 team.

-Akanji made his debut in the senior team in the 2–0 win against Faroe Islands in the 2018 World Cup qualification match on 9 June 2017.
-He played the entire 90 minutes.
-He was included in the Swiss team's 23 man squad for the 2018 World Cup in Russia.
+On 9 June 2017, Akanji made his debut for the Swiss senior team in a 2–0 win against Faroe Islands in a 2018 World Cup qualifying match, where he played the entire 90 minutes.

+He was included in Switzerland's 23-man squad for the 2018 FIFA World Cup in Russia and started all four of the team's matches as they reached the round of 16.

 In May 2019, Akanji played in 2019 UEFA Nations League Finals, where his team finished fourth.

-In 2021, he was called up to the national team for UEFA Euro 2020.
+In 2021, he was named in the Swiss squad for UEFA Euro 2020.
+He started all five of Switzerland's matches as they reached the quarter-finals, scoring his kick as the Swiss beat France in a penalty shootout in the round of 16.
+However, in the quarter-final against Spain, he was one of three Swiss players to miss their spot kicks in the 4–2 penalty shootout loss.

-Akanji scored his first senior international goal against Spain in a 2–1 UEFA Nations League victory on 24 September 2022.
+On 24 September 2022, Akanji scored his first senior international goal against Spain in a 2–1 UEFA Nations League victory.

-Akanji scored the only goal for the Switzerland national team in a 6–1 loss to Portugal in the FIFA World Cup 2022 on 7 December 2022.
+Akanji was a member of the Swiss squad for the 2022 FIFA World Cup and, on 7 December 2022, he scored the only goal for Switzerland in a 6–1 loss to Portugal in the round of 16.

+On 7 June 2024, Akanji was named in Switzerland's squad for UEFA Euro 2024.
+He played the full match in the team's opening Group A fixture on 15 June, as the Nati defeated Hungary 3–1 in Cologne.
+He helped Switzerland reach the quarter-finals for a second consecutive European Championship, where his team was eventually eliminated by England on penalties.
+Akanji took the first spot kick for Switzerland in the shoot-out, which Jordan Pickford saved, and with both teams scoring their remaining penalties, England advanced by winning 5–3.
+For his performances, Akanji was selected in the Team of the Tournament.